yuhsiang237/yuhsiang237.github.io/source/_posts/Improve-sql-speed-by-adding-index-in-Sql-Server.md

 categories:
   - [Database,SQL Server]
 ---
-In the case, I have a simple sql about select, which order by date, <code>OrderDate</code>.
+In the case, I have a simple sql about select, which sorts by date, <code>OrderDate</code>.
 At the same time, there are **5,000,000 records** in the table, Orders.
 Due to the large amount of data, the SQL speed becomes very slow, about 6 seconds.

 ```sql
 SELECT TOP 1000 [Id]